What is a Herniated Disc?

 Treatment for a herniated disc depends on the location and severity of the condition.
 In many cases, symptoms will improve on their own within a few weeks or months.
 Patients should rest, use a heating pad and perform therapeutic exercises in order to manage pain, in addition to taking pain medication prescribed by your doctor.
 Improving your posture may also be effective in relieving pain and helping a herniated disc heal.

-Only the most severe cases will require surgery to treat a herniated disc.
+For more severe cases patients may require surgery to treat a herniated disc.
 Surgery is usually reserved for patients whose pain does not improve over the course of a few months.
-Talk to your doctor about your surgical options if your pain does not seem to be getting better.
+There are a number of surgical options Dr. Lipani can discuss with you including:

-At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon and specialist in treatment for herniated disc in New Jersey.
+At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon and specialist in treatment for a herniated disc in New Jersey.
 Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for all forms of spinal conditions such as disc herniation, spinal stenosis, cervical myelopathy, degenerative disc disease and others.
 We use approaches including the latest in minimally invasive procedures, tailored to the needs of each patient.
-For state-of-the-art treatment for herniated disc or other spinal conditions, please call or email us to schedule a consultation at one of our convenient locations in Hamilton or Bridgewater New Jersey!